marcoalopez/GrainSizeTools/DOCS/getting_started.md

-## Visualizing grain size distributions and their properties (the plot module)
+## Visualizing grain size distributions and their properties

 To visualize the grain size distribution there are several methods implemented in the module named ```plot```.
 All methods of the *plot* module can be invoked by writing ```plot.*```, where * refers to the plot to be used.